Biomarkers for Next-Generation, Water-Based Detection and Monitoring of

 Microbial Insights Inc. is a leading environmental biotechnology company based in Knoxville, Tennessee with partner laboratories in six countries.
-Microbial Insights Inc. has almost 30 years of experience in performing advanced molecular biological analyses on complex environmental samples, providing research and testing services to a variety of customers in the areas of bioremediation, environmental forensics and MIC.
+Microbial Insights Inc. has 30 years of experience in performing advanced molecular biological analyses on complex environmental samples, providing research and testing services to a variety of customers in the areas of bioremediation, environmental forensics and MIC.

 Microbiologists at ExxonMobil Upstream Research Company in Houston, Texas, have been focused on the development of the next generation of MIC detection and monitoring technologies for several years now, and have recently published selected observations in that context.
 The ExxonMobil team has further developed a patent-pending test skid that simulates oil field corrosion and MIC and enables the discovery of water-based MIC biomarkers.